Getting out and improving quality of life

 Futures in Mind has absorbed our Social Inclusion Service.
 The peer support groups that were part of the Social Inclusion Service are all still running as part of Futures in Mind.

 Our Welcome Cafe’s are open to everyone recovering from a mental health problem and/ or substance or alcohol misuse.
 They are an opportunity to have a cuppa and a chat with people in a similar position who are also looking for support.
 They are free to attend with the option of purchasing a refreshment if you wish.
 You are welcome to drop in for a bit of stay for the whole session.
-Before you come along please call Sue or Jess on 01206 764600 for more information about the cafe you are interested in attending.
+Before you come along please call Will or Devina on 01206 764600 for more information about the cafe you are interested in attending.

 Essex Wildlife Trust Projects